thurdelima/Angular-client-for-Laravel-restfull/README.md

       });

-5 - After that, run the command npm run dev and in another tab the server with php artisan.
+5 - After that, run the command ng serve and in another tab the server with php artisan.
 Already ready to realize the consumption of users.

 # Cliente Angular para consumo do Laravel restfull